 - (1) Composition.
 The record on appeal filed in the Court of Appeals constitutes the record on appeal for review by the Supreme Court.
-However, the Supreme Court may note de novo any deficiencies in the record on appeal and may take such action in respect thereto as it deems appropriate, including dismissal of the appeal. - (2) Filing; Copies.
-When an order of certification is filed with the clerk of the Court of Appeals, he or she will forthwith transmit the original record on appeal to the clerk of the Supreme Court.
+However, the Supreme Court may note de novo any deficiencies in the record on appeal and may take such action in respect thereto as it deepers appeared, relating dismissal of the appeal. - (2) Filing; Copies.
+When an order of certification is filed with the clock of the Court of Appeals he or she will ofthwill transmit the cigical record on a peal to be less of the Supreme Court.
 The clerk of the Supreme Court will procure or reproduce copies thereof for distribution as directed by the Court.
 If it is necessary to reproduce copies, the clerk may require a deposit by the petitioner to cover the costs thereof.